Saturday, May 13, 2023

 Pasta Sorta Norma

-Adapted from Rachel Eats by Rachel Roddy
+Adapted from Slightly Different on the Rachel Eats blog by Rachel Roddy

-1 eggplant (I use 1 small Italian, not Japanese, eggplant weighing about 8 ounces.)
+1 eggplant (I use 1 small Italian, not Japanese, eggplant weighing about 8 ounces)

-Extra virgin olive oil.
+Extra virgin olive oil

 2 cloves garlic, peeled and cut into thick slices